CycloneDX/cyclonedx.org/ext/dependency-graph/index.md

 ---

 ## Extension: Dependency Graph

-The Dependency Graph extension provides the ability to represent components in a hierarchical, tree-like structure which describes the components and their optional dependency on other components.
+The Dependency Graph extension provides the ability to describe components and their dependency on other components.
 This extension relies on a components `bom-ref` to associate the component to the dependency element in the graph.
 The only requirement for bom-ref is that it is unique within the BOM.
 The Package URL (PURL) is an ideal choice for bom-ref as it will be both unique and readable.
 If PURL is not an option or not all components represented in the BOM contain a PURL, then UUID is recommended.